How to setup a virtual MIDI bus

 Sending and Receiving MIDI messages to another computer or device

-In order to stream MIDI data such as MIDI Note, MIDI Control Change and MIDI Sync messages from one computer/device to another, this can be achieved instead by using a virtual MIDI network.
-Please check our dedicated article on using a virtual MIDI network to send and receive MIDI messages.
+If you need to stream MIDI data such as MIDI Note, MIDI Control Change and MIDI Sync messages from one computer/device to another, you can use a virtual MIDI network instead.
+See how to setup a virtual MIDI network.